-This article presents a practical, evidence-based, expert opinion regarding the role of the primary care physician in the assessment and management of dementia due to Alzheimer’s disease.
-The recommendations presented here are based on the most current guidelines and consensus documents available.
+In this article, review practical, evidence-based, expert opinion regarding the role of the primary care physician in the assessment and management of dementia due to Alzheimer’s disease.
+The recommendations presented here are based on current guidelines and consensus documents.

 Autistic disorder is characterized by qualitative impairments in reciprocal social interaction, verbal and nonverbal communication, among other characteristics.

 Autism is a neurodevelopmental disorder with childhood onset characterized by atypical developments.

 Read about 2 patient cases that illustrate a looming problem and potential association for individuals with long-term PTSD—the development of dementia.
 Both patients were veterans who had years of treatment for PTSD.
 They developed dementia before age 65 years and had Parkinson-like motor symptoms.